 - products, services and offers (our own, and those of third parties which may interest you)

 When you receive a communication, we may collect information about you respond to or interact with that communication, and this may affect how we communicate with you in future.

 The Counselling Student newsletter is provided as a benefit of subscribers.
-We send these out to all our subscribers (unless you specifically ask us not to) and you can choose to unsubscribe from general marketing communications without giving up your subscription to the counselling Student Nature’s Home.
-However, please be aware that member magazines do include advertisements
+We send these out to all our subscribers (unless you specifically ask us not to) and you can choose to unsubscribe from general marketing communications without giving up your subscription to the Counselling Student.
+However, please be aware that member magazines do include advertisements.

 This section explains how and why we use personal data to build profiles which enable us to understand our supporters, improve our relationship with them, and provide a better supporter experience.